Sustainable Integrated Pond-Based Aquaculture: Enhancing Food Security Through Aquatic Species Cultured

 There are numerous benefits associated with this practice including improved water quality, increased access to fish and other aquatic products, and enhanced biodiversity.
 Additionally, it has been estimated that the adoption of this type of aquaculture could create over 100 million jobs in Africa by 2050.

 The potential for expanded production of sustainable integrated pond-based aquaculture is significant; however, there must be more investment in research and development into best practices and technologies to ensure that these systems are environmentally sound and economically viable.

 My colleagues and I will continue our work towards developing more efficient methods for producing high quality fish products while maintaining ecological integrity.
-We believe that through collaboration between researchers, governments, NGOs, industry groups and local communities we can help secure a better future for Nigeria’s fisheries sector and its people.
+We believe that through collaboration between researchers, governments, NGOs, industry groups and local communities we can help secure a better future for South Africa’s fisheries sector and its people.